In a film which involves a lot of character deaths, it seems like the Token Minority will inevitably be the first person to go and kick the bucket.

 - Two Pints of Lager and a Packet of Crisps lampshades and parodies this trope in the horror special, "When Janet Killed Jonny".
 Louise, who is black (and is indeed the first character to die in the episode), comes out with this when creepy things start happening:

-- In The Walking Dead, T-Dog laments and lampshades this situation frequently (see page quote) to the point where it even becomes a paranoid belief when he's sick with a fever.
+- T-Dog laments and lampshades this situation frequently (see page quote) to the point where it even becomes a paranoid belief when he's sick with a fever.
 Though he does eventually die mid-way through Season 3, over two seasons after the character was introduced, he does in fact outlive at least seven of his initial companions, including Amy, Ed, Jim, Dale, Jaqui, Sophia, and Shane.

 - The prequel spin-off Fear the Walking Dead played this very straight, to the point where it drew heavy criticism.
 The first scene of the series shows an already-dead black man being eaten by a walker.
 After that, the first episode introduces three black, male character; all three of them are dead by the end of the second episode.